Fast integer multiplication using generalized Fermat primes: Background

 \subsection{Complexity of integer multiplication}

-\begin{notation} Let $M(n)$ denote the binary complexity of the multiplications of two $n$-bit integers. \end{notation}
+\begin{notation} We denote by $\sM(n)$ the cost of the multiplications of two $n$-bit integers in the deterministic multitape Turing model~\cite{1994-papadimitriou}, also called bit complexity. \end{notation}

-By combining the evaluation-interpolation scheme of §\ref{subsec:inttopol} with FFT-based multi-evaluation (and interpolation, which is essentially identical and not discussed further), we obtain quasi-linear integer multiplication algorithms.
-We identify several tasks whose cost contribute to the bit complexity of such algorithms. \begin{itemize} \item converting the input integers to the polynomials in $\mathbf{R}[X]$; \item multiplications by roots of unity in the FFT computation; \item linear operations in the FFT computation (additions, etc); \item point-wise products involving elements of $\mathbf{R}$.
-Recursive calls to the integer multiplication algorithm are of course possible; \item recovering an integer from the computed polynomial. \end{itemize}
+By combining the evaluation-interpolation scheme of §\ref{subsec:inttopol} with FFT-based multi-evaluation and interpolation as in §\ref{subsec:cooley-tukey}, we obtain quasi-linear integer multiplication algorithms.
+We identify several tasks whose cost contributes to the bit complexity of such algorithms. \begin{itemize} \item conversion of the input integers to polynomials in $\cR[X]$; \item multiplications by roots of unity in the FFT computation; \item linear operations in the FFT computation (additions, etc); \item pointwise products of elements of \cR. \item recovery of the resulting integer from the computed polynomial. \end{itemize}